liujingmao/gaussdb-hcie/第八套高斯HCIE模拟题.md

 -- 考生作答
 select
 	student.sno,
-	sname,score
+	sname,
+	score
 from
 	student
 join
+	(select
+     	sno,
+     	month,
-	(select sno,month,count(1) over (partition by sno) from student where score is null and sname !='Tom') t1 on
+     	count(1) over (partition by sno)
+    from
+     	student
+    where
+     	score is null
+    and
+     	sname !='Tom') t1
+on
 	student.sno = t1.sno
 join